Hoplology: 1800s – The accidental hoplologists: Burton & Pitt-Rivers

 Hoplology has always had a theoretical and practical orientation.
-Seeking to introduce more effective forms of close quarter combat to British soldiers Burton wrote two instructional manuals “ A Complete System of Bayonet Fighting.”
-London: William Clowes and Sons.
-1853.
-And “A New System of Sword exercise for Infantry.”
-London: William Clowes and Sons.1876. while the memoir by the ex-Hussar F.J Norman's “The Fighting Man of Japan: the training and exercise of the samurai.”
-London: Archibald Constable & CO.
+Seeking to introduce more effective forms of close-quarter combat to British soldiers, Burton wrote two instructional manuals, A Complete System of Bayonet Fighting, and A New System of Sword Exercise for Infantry.
+In addition, the memoir by the ex-Hussar Francis James Norman, The Fighting Man of Japan: the training and exercise of the samurai, also served as a good resource.

-1900s – The surveyors: Malinowski, Banks, Draeger and Armstrong
+1900s – The surveyors: Malinowski, Banks, Draeger, and Armstrong

-During the post WWII era the International Hoplology Society ("IHS") was established by Major Donn F. Draeger (USMC Ret.) to study the evolution and development of human combative behavior.
-Draeger had prior research and personal experience of classical fighting systems.
+During the post-WWII era, the International Hoplology Society ("IHS") was established by Major Donn F. Draeger (USMC Ret.) to study the evolution and development of human combative behavior.
+Draeger had prior research and personal experience with classical fighting systems.
 Draeger's student and colleague, Hunter B. Armstrong, went on to carry on Draeger's project as director of IHS.
-He continues closely with military and law enforcement, and has been central to the most recent recreation of the Marine Corps Martial Arts Program (MCMAP).
-Also, during this time working with Basil Richardson of the Victoria and Albert Museum, Roald Knutsen's wrote "Japanese Spear: Polearms and Their Use in Old Japan" (1963).
-Here he not only described the morphology of these weapons but explored how they were used by different schools or “ryu.”.
+He continues to work closely with the military and law enforcement and has been central to the most recent recreation of the Marine Corps Martial Arts Program (MCMAP).
+Also, during this time, working with Basil Richardson of the Victoria and Albert Museum, Roald Knutsen wrote: "Japanese Spear: Polearms and Their Use in Old Japan" (1963).
+Here he not only described the morphology of these weapons but explored how they were used by different schools or "ryu.".